spryker/spryker-docs/docs/scos/dev/feature-walkthroughs/202204.0/configurable-product-feature-walkthrough/configurable-product-flow-chart.md

 2. The data is checked through the execution of the validator plugins stack for received data.
   - If validation is not successful, the request is redirected to the `backUrl` without saving the of the configuration with a warning message.
   - If the validation part is successful, the configuration is saved to the session.
 4. All applicable plugins that can handle the configurator response are executed.
-  - A plugin that applies for the PDP source type resolves the back URL according to the response data.
+A plugin that applies to the PDP source type resolves the back URL according to the response data.

 ### Phase 8